 10. Eisen Cardigan

-Do you have bright colored summer dresses you want to wear this winter?
-Cover your bare shoulders with this awesome Eisen cardigan and it will help tone down your brightly-colored outfits.
+Do you have bright-colored summer dresses you want to wear this winter?
+Cover your bare shoulders with this awesome Eisen cardigan and it will help transition your summery clothes to winter.
 Knitting it is really as easy as 1-2-3.

-Set the trend for winter by knitting these sideways garter vest.
-You will surely gain some followers or probably costumers if you post this as your OOTD!
+Set the trend for winter by knitting this sideways garter vest.
+You will surely gain some followers or probably even some business if you post this as your OOTD!

 Share if foggy fall mornings are your favorite time of day ⛅️ pic.twitter.com/uJhXydghgy